 The most draconian power Parliament has is a motion passed in the Commons on the words in the Fixed Term Parliaments Act 2011 Section 2(2): “That this House has no confidence in Her Majesty’s Government.”
 There would have to be some planning for this, not to mention conspiracy, since if no new government can be formed within 14 days, a General Election must ensue.

-Importantly, the Corbyn vote (against May personally) has been denied time in the Commons by the Government, so has to occur in Opposition time – which is limited 17 days per session for the main opposition party and three for the next biggest.
-A vote of no confidence in the Government should be given time by the Government because it has real implications (ie it can bring down a government).
+Importantly, the Corbyn vote (against May personally) was denied time in the Commons by the Government, so would have to occur in Opposition time – which is limited 17 days per session for the main opposition party and three for the next biggest.
+A vote of no confidence in the Government (rather than just the PM) should be given time by the Government because it has real implications (ie it can bring down a government).

 ‘Twenty days shall be allotted in each session for proceedings on opposition business, seventeen of which shall be at the disposal of the Leader of the Opposition and three of which shall be at the disposal of the leader of the second largest opposition party’ – Standing Order 14

 (The fact the Government decided a single session would cover two years caused controversy in June 2017 when Labour asked for extra Opposition days pro rata.
 Valerie Vaz, Shadow Leader of the House, complained that the proportional reduction in Opposition days curtailed fair debate and discussion.)